 If you are interested please follow this journey and let us know how it goes for you:

+Once you have done that, get in touch with us if you want to know more on email@example.com.
 We invite interested people to meet up informally with a couple of the group, to find out more and to answer your questions.
 We will also want to know a bit about you and what attracts you to cohousing.
 It may take a few weeks to get this organised, so please bear with us.

 Potential owner occupiers are required, as part of the membership process, to disclose their finances to ensure they are able to afford the property and can access the required deposit.
-They will also, over time, contribute £1061 as a Development Loan to MUCH LTD. All existing members have done this.
+They will also, over time, contribute a more substantial amount as a Development Loan to MUCH LTD. All existing members have done this.
 40% of the Development Loan is payable upon joining.